Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experiential Evaluation

-\subsection{Enjoyability}
+\subsubsection{Enjoyability}

-A significant main effect of physicality was found for our enjoyability metric ($F(1.49, 75.74)=16.21$, $p<0.001$, $\eta_p^2=0.24$).
-Post hoc pairwise Bonferroni-corrected comparisons revealed that NP produced significantly lower enjoyability scores than both SP ($M_{diff}=-0.91$, $SE = 0.18$, $p < 0.001$) and DP ($M_{diff}=-0.67$, $SE = 0.20$, $p = 0.004$).
-However, we did not detect a significant difference between the enjoyability scores of SP and DP ($p = 0.088$).
-The interaction between physicality and interaction type was also not significant ($p=0.224$), nor were any between-subject effects of interaction type ($p=0.972$).
+A significant main effect of physicality was found for enjoyability ($F(1.49, 75.74)=16.21$, $p<0.001$, $\eta_p^2=0.24$).
+Post hoc Bonferroni-corrected comparisons revealed that NP produced significantly lower enjoyability scores than both SP ($M_{diff}=-0.91$, $SE=0.18$, $p<0.001$) and DP ($M_{diff}=-0.67$, $SE=0.20$, $p=0.004$).
+No significant difference was observed between SP and DP ($p=0.088$).
+Neither the interaction between physicality and interaction type ($p=0.224$) nor the between-subject effect of interaction type ($p=0.972$) reached significance.

-\subsection{Comfort}
+\subsubsection{Comfort}

-A significant main effect of physicality was not found for our comfort metric ($p = 0.114$).
-Significant differences of the between-subject effects of interaction type ($p=0.899$) and interaction between physicality and interaction type ($p=0.247$) were also not detected.
+No significant main effect of physicality was observed for comfort ($p=0.114$), nor were there significant effects of interaction type ($p=0.899$) or an interaction between physicality and interaction type ($p=0.247$).

-To further assess the practical equivalence of the comfort scores across conditions, we conducted equivalence tests (TOST; margin ±0.5 on the 7-point scale).
-NP–SP comparison ($M_{diff}=-0.333$, 90\% CI [–0.576, –0.091]) crossed the lower equivalence bound, indicating non-equivalence, while both SP-DP ($M_{diff}=0.222$, 90\% CI [–0.015, 0.459]) and NP-DP ($M_{diff}=-0.111$, 90\% CI [–0.426, 0.204]) comparisons fell within the equivalence bounds but did not reach significance after Holm correction ($p=0.066$).
+To further assess the practical equivalence of comfort across conditions, equivalence tests (TOST; margin $\pm0.5$ on the 7-point scale) were conducted.
+The NP–SP comparison ($M_{diff}=-0.333$, 90\% CI [–0.576, –0.091]) crossed the lower equivalence bound, indicating non-equivalence.
+In contrast, both the SP–DP ($M_{diff}=0.222$, 90\% CI [–0.015, 0.459]) and NP–DP ($M_{diff}=-0.111$, 90\% CI [–0.426, 0.204]) comparisons fell within the equivalence bounds, though neither reached statistical significance after Holm correction ($p=0.066$).

-\subsection{Connection to Virtual Character}
+\subsubsection{Connection to Virtual Character}

-A significant main effect of physicality was found for our character connection metric ($F(1.49, 75.96)=34.38$, $p<0.001$, $\eta_p^2=0.40$).
-Post hoc pairwise Bonferroni-corrected comparisons revealed that NP produced significantly lower connection scores than both SP($M_{diff}=-1.50$, $SE = 0.23$, $p < 0.001$) and DP ($M_{diff}=-1.41$, $SE = 0.24$, $p < 0.001$).
-However, we did not detect a significant difference between the connection scores of the SP and DP ($p = 1.000$).
-Significance of the interaction between physicality and interaction type was not detected ($p=0.231$), nor were any between-subject effects of interaction type ($p=0.797$).
+A significant main effect of physicality was observed for perceived connection to the virtual character ($F(1.49, 75.96)=34.38$, $p<0.001$, $\eta_p^2=0.40$).
+Post hoc Bonferroni-corrected comparisons indicated that NP resulted in significantly lower connection scores than both SP ($M_{diff}=-1.50$, $SE=0.23$, $p<0.001$) and DP ($M_{diff}=-1.41$, $SE=0.24$, $p<0.001$).
+No significant difference was observed between SP and DP ($p=1.000$).
+Neither the interaction between physicality and interaction type ($p=0.231$) nor the between-subject effect of interaction type ($p=0.797$) was significant.

-\section{DISCUSSION}
+\section{Discussion}